-Knee osteoarthritis (KOA) is one of the most common musculoskeletal and rheumatological disease and more than 250 million people worldwide have KOA.^[1,2] In patients with KOA, due to the biochemical variations of the disease, the joint forces during walking and daily activities can be changed.^[3] Consequently, the amount of forces applied to the muscles around the joints has been also altered.^[4] Evidences indicated that, over time, these muscles can be affected by myofascial pain syndrome, while myofascial trigger points (MtrPs) is the main cause of pain in this syndrome.^[5-7] It requires emphasizing that trigger points (TrPs) as one of the most common sources of musculoskeletal pain, are an undeniable element in patients with KOA and may cause some symptoms such as pain, loss of range of motion, and joint stiffness.[6,8]
+Knee osteoarthritis (KOA) is one of the most common musculoskeletal and rheumatological disease and more than 250 million people worldwide have KOA.[1,2] In patients with KOA, due to the biochemical variations of the disease, the joint forces during walking and daily activities can be changed.[3]
+Consequently, the amount of forces applied to the muscles around the joints has been also altered.[4]
+Evidences indicated that, over time, these muscles can be affected by myofascial pain syndrome, while myofascial trigger points (MtrPs) is the main cause of pain in this syndrome.^[5-7] It requires emphasizing that trigger points (TrPs) as one of the most common sources of musculoskeletal pain, are an undeniable element in patients with KOA and may cause some symptoms such as pain, loss of range of motion, and joint stiffness.[6,8]

-Given that the KOA is one of the causes of myofascial pain syndrome, the probability of trigger points formation is higher in me, the probability ation is higher in urnal, and articles are f the Creative Commons Nike 4.0 License, which muscle as developing physical muscles playing a role in the knee joint loading and stabilization compared to others.
-Therefore, the prevalence of TrPs in gastrocnemius and quadriceps muscles due to KOA are very high,^[3,5,9] while the presence of TrPs in these muscles result in reduced joint range of motion and strength of associated muscle.^[7,10] The findings of previous study demonstrated that all of the patients with KOA waitlisted for total knee arthroplasty had TrPs in quadriceps and gastrocnemius muscles, especially in the points, can lead to more joint stiffness, increased disruption of joint biomechanics, destruction process, and increased pain in osteoarthritic joints.^[5,11,12] In spite of rehabilitation treatments for KOA such exercises; manual, mechanical therapy, and lifestyle modification; local injection;
+Given that the KOA is one of the causes of myofascial pain syndrome, the probability of trigger points formation is higher in muscles playing a role in the knee joint loading and stabilization compared to others.
+Therefore, the prevalence of TrPs in gastrocnemius and quadriceps muscles due to KOA are very high, [3,5,9] while the presence of TrPs in these muscles result in reduced joint range of motion and strength of associated muscle.
+[7,10] The findings of previous study demonstrated that all of the patients with KOA waitlisted for total knee arthroplasty had TrPs in quadriceps and gastrocnemius muscles, especially in the head of gastrocnemius muscle, [9]